lincza/ProduceLincKnowledgeBase/docs/articles/Produce Accounting/Pallet Charge Standards/Pallet Charge Codes.md

 This field is first used to determine if the standard rates for the pallet charge should calculate, or not.
-If the Shipment Method Level of the pallet charge is ranked 'higher’ than the Shipment Method of a pallet lot’s related produce trade, the standard rates for the pallet charge will not calculate on such a pallet lot.
+If the Shipment Method Level of the pallet charge is ranked 'higher' than the Shipment Method of a pallet lot's related produce trade, the standard rates for the pallet charge will not calculate on such a pallet lot.

-Shipment Method Codes are 'ranked’ from low to high based on sorting.
+Shipment Method Codes are 'ranked' from low to high based on sorting.
 To ensure proper sorting and ranking, prefix Shipment Method Codes with numbers, eg. 01-EXW has a lower ranking than 05-CIF.
 A Pallet Charge standard rate with Shipment Method Level 05-CIF will, for instance, not calculate for a pallet that was traded as 04-FOB.
-The standard rates of pallet charges with a lower or equal shipment method as the pallet lot’s produce trade, will calculate.
+The standard rates of pallet charges with a lower or equal shipment method as the pallet lot's produce trade, will calculate.

 If the pallet charge must calculate as a percentage of income (where **Charge Calculation Method** is *Income Percentage*), the rate is calculated as a percentage of the Shipment Method Level income of the pallet lot.